skypjack/entt/docs/entity.md

 ## Context variables

-It is often convenient to assign context variables to a registry, so as to make it the only source of truth of an application.<br/>
+It is often convenient to assign context variables to a registry, so as to make it the only _source of truth_ of an application.<br/>
-This is possible through two member functions named `set` and `ctx`.
-The former is used to create a context variable from a given type, the latter to get the newly created instance later on:
+This is possible by means of a member function named `set` to use to create a context variable from a given type.
+Later on, `get` can be used to retrieve the newly created instance and `unset` is there to literally reset it if needed.

+Example of use:

 ```cpp
 // creates a new context variable initialized with the given values